DaC00P/tablegetter/README.md

 - [ ] position elements on the page
 - [ ] add basic colors & styles

-### Phase 5: Notebooks (1 day, W2 Tu 12pm)
+### Phase 5: Reservations (0.5 day, W2 Thu 12pm)

-**Objective:** Notes belong to Notebooks, and can be viewed by notebook.
+**Objective:** Reservations belong to Users, and can be created, modified, and deleted.

-- [ ] create `Notebook` model
-- build out API, Flux loop, and components for:
-  - [ ] Notebook CRUD
+- [ ] Enact permissions so that guest users can still book Reservations
-  - [ ] adding notes requires a notebook
-  - [ ] moving notes to a different notebook
-  - [ ] viewing notes by notebook
+- [ ] Ensure the logic is sound so that overbookings don't occur
-- Use CSS to style new views

-Phase 3 adds organization to the Notes.
-Notes belong to a Notebook, which has its own `Index` view.
+  - [ ] also, don't forget to not let a user book two restaurants at the same time, mark user as busy (potential bonus, calender)

-### Phase 6: Tags (1 days, W2 Th 12pm)
+### Phase 6: Reviews (0.5 days, W2 Th 12pm)

-**Objective:** Notes can be tagged with multiple tags, and tags are searchable.

-- [ ] create `Tag` model and join table
-- build out API, Flux loop, and components for:
+**Objective:** Restaurants can be reviewed, but only by a user that has booked with the restaurant recently through TableSetter

-  - [ ] fetching tags for notebook
+- [ ] Ensure permissions for reviews are set and functioning properly
-  - [ ] adding tags to notebook
-  - [ ] creating tags while adding to notebooks
+  - [ ] A user should be able to create, delete, and modify reviews.
-  - [ ] searching notebooks by tag
+    - [ ] Limit the number of mods per given period?
-- [ ] Style new elements
+- [ ] Potential Bonus: super-users who get gold star for many reviews

-### Phase 7: Allow Complex Styling in Notes (0.5 days, W2 Th 6pm)
+### Phase 7: Bug Fixing, QA, Styling & Styling Cleanup.
+Seed Production DB (1.5 days, W2 Friday EOD)

 **objective:** Enable complex styling of notes.

-- [ ] Integrate `react-quill` (based on Quill.js).
-- [ ] Use Rails helpers to sanitize HTML before rendering.
+- [ ] Put sexy food/restaurant pictures everywhere
-- [ ] Style the new Quill elements.
+- [ ] Make sure the layout is cohesive and there are no layout bugs or visual bugs

-### Phase 8: Styling Cleanup and Seeding (1 day, W2 F 6pm)

-**objective:** Make the site feel more cohesive and awesome.

-- [ ] Get feedback on my UI from others
-- [ ] Refactor HTML classes & CSS rules
-- [ ] Add modals, transitions, and other styling flourishes.
+- [ ] Perform final QA on all functionality regarding Restaurants, Reviews, and Reservations

 ### Bonus Features (TBD)
-- [ ] Search through notes for blocks of text
-- [ ] Pagination / infinite scroll for Notes Index
+- [ ] Custom map interior to each Restaurant (can even say it is in beta and do for a couple restaurants only)
-- [ ] Set reminders on notes
+  - [ ] clicking on a table allows booking that table, etc.
-- [ ] Changelogs for Notes
+  - [ ] http://map.reactd3.org/ will be my friend if I get here.
+- [ ] User calender showing all restaurant reservations, with links to past reviews, and a book again functionality
+- [ ] Restaurant registration (this is currently planned to be admin adding of restaurants only, due to vetting of quality)
 - [ ] Multiple sessions

 [phase-one]: docs/phases/phase1.md